FraunhoferIVV/fastiot/docs/source/tutorials/part_2_building_services/05_configuration_for_a_service.rst

 ================

 YAML, for yet another markup language, allows for more complex setups.
-Reading a yaml-file is pretty easy, using :func:`fastiot.helpers.read_yaml.read_config`.
+Reading a yaml-file is pretty easy, using :func:`fastiot.util.read_yaml.read_config`.

 Please pay attention when instantiating multiple instances of a service.
 Each service needs to have the environment variable :envvar:`FASTIOT_SERVICE_ID` set, resulting in reading out different configuration files for each service.